How to Season a Cast Iron Skillet So It Actually Stays Non-Stick

 The 5-Minute Oven Seasoning Method

-Humbled by my fourth batch of eggs that stuck like concrete, I finally got the base seasoning right.
-The actual process is not complicated.
-What makes it fail is almost always one specific mistake, and I’ll get to that.
-But first, the method itself.
+Frustrated by my fourth batch of eggs that stuck like concrete, I sat down and actually got the base seasoning right using nothing but my oven, a paper towel, and about a teaspoon of Crisco.
+The process itself isn’t complicated.
+What kills it is almost always one specific mistake— I’ll get there.
+But first, the actual steps.

-2. Wash your skillet with warm soapy water and dry it completely — every drop of moisture gone.
-Put it on a burner over low heat for two minutes if you need to be sure.
+2. Wash the skillet with warm soapy water and dry it completely— every drop of moisture, gone.
+Put it on a burner over low heat for two minutes if you want to be absolutely sure.

 4. Take a clean cloth or paper towel and wipe nearly all of it back off.
 This is the step everyone skips.
-The pan should look almost dry, not shiny and wet.
+The pan should look almost dry, not shiny and slick.

-5. Place the skillet upside down on the middle rack.
-Put a sheet of foil on the rack below to catch drips.
+5. Place the skillet upside down on the middle rack, with a sheet of foil on the rack below to catch drips.

 6. Bake for one hour.
-Then turn the oven off and let the pan cool completely inside the oven.
-Don’t rush it.
+Turn the oven off.
+Let the pan cool completely inside— don’t rush it.

-Repeat this process three to four times before you ever cook a single meal in it.
-Each layer of seasoning is thin and polymerized, meaning the oil has essentially bonded to the iron at a molecular level.
+Repeat this three to four times before you cook a single meal in it.
+Each layer is thin and polymerized— the oil has essentially bonded to the iron at a molecular level.
 Stack those layers.
-The pan I use daily now has probably fifteen seasoning sessions on it, and eggs slide around like it’s Teflon.
+The pan I use daily has probably fifteen seasoning sessions on it now, and eggs slide around like it’s Teflon.
+That’s what makes cast iron so — it genuinely improves with use.

-The thin layer part is genuinely the whole game.
-More on why in the next section.
+The thin layer part is the whole game, honestly.
+More on why in a moment.

 Why Your Seasoning Keeps Flaking Off

 Probably should have opened with this section, honestly.
-Because if your seasoning is already flaking or peeling, the oven method above won’t fix it until you understand what went wrong.
+If your seasoning is already flaking or peeling, the oven method above won’t fix anything until you understand what went wrong in the first place.

 Too Much Oil at Once

-The fix is simple.
-Wipe the oil on, then wipe almost all of it back off.
+The fix: wipe the oil on, then wipe almost all of it back off.
 If the pan looks shiny and wet, you’ve used too much.
-It should look like you barely touched it.
+It should look like you barely touched it— almost dry.

 Wrong Temperature

-Oil needs to reach and exceed its smoke point to polymerize.
-If you season at 300°F with an oil that smokes at 400°F, you’re just coating the pan in warm oil, not building seasoning.
+Oil has to reach and exceed its smoke point to polymerize.
+Season at 300°F with an oil that smokes at 400°F and you’re just coating the pan in warm oil— not building seasoning.
 It’ll wipe right off.
 Match your oven temperature to your oil.
-This is why I’ve become particular about which oil I use — more on that below.
+This is why I’ve gotten particular about which oil I reach for.
+More on that below.

 Acidic Foods Too Early

 Tomato sauce.
 Lemon juice.
-Wine.
+White wine.
 Vinegar-based anything.
-These strip seasoning, especially on a pan that hasn’t been built up yet.
-I made a pan sauce with white wine in a skillet that had maybe two seasoning sessions on it, and I watched the seasoning dissolve in real time.
-Devastating.
+These strip seasoning— especially on a pan that hasn’t been built up yet.
+I made a pan sauce with white wine in a skillet that had maybe two seasoning sessions on it and watched the seasoning dissolve in real time.
+Devastating doesn’t cover it.

 New pans need fatty, forgiving foods for the first stretch of use.
-The seasoning layers need to accumulate before the pan can handle acidic ingredients without getting stripped.
+The layers need to accumulate before the pan can handle acidic ingredients without getting stripped back down.

 Soap After Every Wash

-The old advice was never use soap, ever, under any circumstances.
+The old advice was never use soap— ever, under any circumstances.
 That’s outdated.
-A small amount of mild dish soap — like a drop of Dawn — won’t destroy a well-seasoned pan.
+A small amount of mild dish soap, like a single drop of Dawn, won’t destroy a well-seasoned pan.
 What damages seasoning is soaking, harsh scrubbers on a new pan, or leaving it wet.
 Soap in reasonable amounts is fine.
-I’ll expand on this more in the cleaning section.
+More on this in the cleaning section.

 I’ve tried most of these.
 The oil debate in the cast iron community gets almost religious.
-Here’s what actually matters: smoke point, how well it polymerizes, and how easy it is to apply a thin layer.
+But what actually matters is simple: smoke point, how well it polymerizes, and how easy it is to apply a thin layer without overdoing it.

 Oil Smoke Point Polymerization Ease of Use Cost

-My pick, after trying all of them: Crisco shortening for initial seasoning sessions, avocado oil for maintenance.
-Crisco wipes on thin and even without much effort — the solid fat makes it harder to accidentally use too much.
-Avocado oil’s high smoke point means it works well at 450°F without issue, and a small bottle of Chosen Foods avocado oil spray costs about $9 at Costco and lasts forever when you’re using it in proper thin layers.
+My pick, after going through all of them: Crisco shortening for initial seasoning sessions, avocado oil for maintenance.
+Crisco wipes on thin and even without much effort— being a solid fat, it’s harder to accidentally use too much.
+Avocado oil might be the best option for ongoing use, as cast iron maintenance requires consistent high-heat performance.
+That is because its 520°F smoke point leaves you almost no room to mess up at 450°F. A small bottle of Chosen Foods avocado oil spray— about $9 at Costco— lasts forever when you’re using it in proper thin layers.

-Flaxseed oil has a devoted fan base online and I understand why — it does polymerize beautifully when done right.
-But it’s unforgiving.
-One slightly-too-thick application and you’re peeling seasoning off your eggs for a week.
-For a beginner, the margin for error is too small.
+Flaxseed oil has a devoted fan base and I get it— it polymerizes beautifully when done right.
+But one slightly-too-thick application and you’re peeling seasoning off your eggs for a week.
+The margin for error is just too small, especially starting out.
+Don’t make my mistake.

-This is the section I wish existed when I started.
+This is the section I wish had existed when I started.
 Nobody talks about the build-up period.
-Your pan doesn’t come out of the oven after three seasoning sessions ready for everything.
-It needs to develop seasoning through actual cooking, and what you cook in those early sessions either builds that seasoning or strips it.
+Your pan doesn’t come out of the oven after three seasoning sessions ready for everything— it needs to develop seasoning through actual cooking.
+What you make in those early sessions either builds that surface or strips it.

 Cook These First

 • Bacon.
 Perfect first food.
 The fat renders and coats every surface.
-Cook bacon in your new pan at least twice before you try anything else.
+Cook bacon at least twice before you try anything else.

 • Pan-fried chicken thighs.
-Cook with skin-side down in a little oil.
-The rendered fat does the work.
+Skin-side down in a little oil.
+The rendered fat does the heavy lifting.

 • Fried potatoes.
-Hash browns, home fries, sliced potatoes in oil.
-These are incredible for cast iron because they need good contact and the starch acts almost like a buffer while the oil does its job.
+Hash browns, home fries, sliced potatoes in oil— these work incredibly well in cast iron, and the starch acts almost like a buffer while the oil does its job.

 • Cornbread.
 Preheat the oiled skillet in the oven, pour in the batter.
-This one comes out better in cast iron than any other pan and it feeds your seasoning in the process.
+It comes out better in cast iron than any other pan, and it feeds your seasoning in the process.

 Avoid These for the First 15–20 Uses

 • Anything with lemon juice or vinegar.
-Deglazing with lemon, pan sauces with white wine, salad dressings — all of it strips a new seasoning layer fast.
+Deglazing with lemon, white wine pan sauces, vinegar-based anything— all of it strips new seasoning fast.

 • Fish.
-Not because it damages seasoning, but because the delicate texture sticks badly on an under-seasoned pan and it’s discouraging.
-Wait until the surface is genuinely smooth and non-stick.
+Not a seasoning issue— it just sticks badly on an under-seasoned surface, and watching it fall apart is discouraging.
+Wait until the pan is genuinely smooth.

 • Eggs.
 I know.
 Everyone wants to cook eggs in cast iron.
-But eggs are unforgiving on new seasoning.
-Cook them after about fifteen to twenty sessions and you’ll be amazed.
-Cook them on session three and you’ll be soaking the pan and scrubbing off what little seasoning you have.
+But eggs on new seasoning are unforgiving.
+Cook them after fifteen or twenty sessions and you’ll be amazed.
+Cook them on session three and you’ll be scrubbing off what little seasoning you have.

-Frustrated by rubbery scrambled eggs fused to the bottom of my barely-seasoned skillet, I forced myself to cook exclusively bacon, sausage, and pan-fried chicken for the first three weeks.
-By week four, eggs slid around without any trouble at all.
+Frustrated by rubbery scrambled eggs fused to the bottom of my barely-seasoned skillet, I forced myself to cook exclusively bacon, sausage, and pan-fried chicken for the first three weeks— using a cheap non-stick pan in the meantime.
+By week four, eggs slid around without any fuss.
 The patience pays off.

 Daily Cleaning Without Destroying Your Seasoning

-The myths around cast iron cleaning have probably scared more people away from these pans than anything else.
-Let me be direct about what’s actually true.
+The myths around cast iron cleaning have scared more people away from these pans than anything else.
+Let me just be direct about what’s actually true.

 The Real Cleaning Routine

-2. Use a stiff brush — I use a Lodge Scrub Brush that costs about $6 — or a chainmail scrubber for stuck bits.
-The chainmail ones run about $15 on Amazon and are worth every cent.
+2. Use a stiff brush.
+I use a Lodge Scrub Brush, about $6, or a chainmail scrubber for stuck bits.
+The chainmail ones run around $15 on Amazon and are worth every cent.

 3. Dry the pan immediately and completely.
-This is non-negotiable.
-Put it on a burner over low heat for a minute or two to drive off every drop of moisture.
+Put it on a burner over low heat for a minute or two to drive off every last drop of moisture.
+Non-negotiable.

-4. While it’s still warm, apply a tiny amount of oil — maybe the size of a pea — and wipe it around the interior with a paper towel.
-Wipe it nearly all the way back off.
-This is your maintenance layer.
+4. While it’s still warm, apply a tiny amount of oil— maybe the size of a pea— and wipe it around the interior with a paper towel.
+Then wipe it nearly all the way back off.
+That’s your maintenance layer.

 About Soap

-Modern dish soaps are detergent-based, not lye-based.
-The old “never use soap” advice comes from an era when soap contained lye, which actually did strip seasoning aggressively.
-A small amount of contemporary dish soap — think a drop, not a squeeze — won’t damage a well-seasoned pan.
+But what is the actual risk of soap?
+In essence, it depends entirely on the soap’s chemistry.
+But it’s much more nuanced than old-school cast iron wisdom suggests.
+Modern dish soaps are detergent-based— not lye-based.
+The “never use soap” rule comes from an era when soap literally contained lye, which stripped seasoning aggressively.
+A drop of contemporary dish soap won’t damage a well-seasoned pan.
 It’ll clean it.
-What damages cast iron is soaking it in water, putting it in the dishwasher, or scrubbing a new pan’s fresh seasoning with steel wool.
+What damages cast iron is soaking it in water, running it through the dishwasher, or scrubbing fresh seasoning with steel wool.
 Soap is fine.
 Soaking is not.

 What to Do About Rust

-Rust happens.
-Especially in humid climates.
-If you see orange spots, scrub them off with steel wool or a rust eraser (they make small blocks specifically for this, about $8), wash the pan, dry it completely, and run it through two or three oven seasoning sessions.
+Rust happens— apparently more than people admit, especially in humid climates.
+If you see orange spots, scrub them off with steel wool or a rust eraser (small blocks made specifically for this, about $8), wash the pan, dry it completely, and run it through two or three oven seasoning sessions.
 The pan is not ruined.
 It just needs to be rebuilt.

 The skillet I use now has been through two full rust-and-rebuild cycles.
-It currently has the best non-stick surface of any pan I own, including my $80 non-stick skillet that I’ve mostly retired.
+It currently has the best non-stick surface of any pan I own— including an $80 non-stick skillet that’s been mostly retired to a cabinet.
 Cast iron is genuinely forgiving if you give it time and don’t panic when things go wrong.

 Start with the oven method.
 Cook bacon for the first week.
 Be patient with eggs.
 The pan will get there.
 So will you.